 - High cholesterol

-- Peripheral vascular disease -- This disease particularly affects blood vessels that supply blood to the legs.
+- Peripheral vascular disease, which affects the blood vessels that send blood to the legs and pelvis

-If you have one of these conditions, it's more likely that a problem with the blood vessels in your penis may cause erectile dysfunction.
+If you have one of these conditions, it's more likely that the problem can affect the blood vessels in your penis and cause erectile dysfunction.

 What Is a Venous Leak?

 Your penis must store blood to keep an erection.
-If the veins in the penis cannot prevent blood from leaving the penis during an erection, you'll lose your erection.
+If the veins can’t keep blood there during an erection, you'll lose it.
 This is called venous leak.
-Venous leakage may occur with vascular disease.
-Venous leakage is also associated with diabetes, Peyronie's disease (buildup of scar tissue in the penis that leads to curved, painful erections), certain nerve conditions, and even severe anxiety.
+It may happen with vascular disease.